Skip to content

 Accept: */*

 Now, we have a nice working container accessible inside the machine.
-Accessing the container from the outside world is a bit more complicated, but we will return to it later.
+Accessing the container from the outside world is a bit more complicated, we will return to it later.

 Task 2 - Running Docker container recap